Step 1: Getting the proper nutrition and

 Step 3: Enough Rest Between Workouts

-If your muscles are still store that means they still haven't fully recovered, you should not workout these muscles that day instead choose a different muscle group.
+still haven't fully recovered, you should not workout these muscles that day

 Also avoid over training because if you work out a muscle too much it will start to break down and instead of gaining you will start losing muscle.